Lipe-lx/NeuralRate-MCP/README.md

 1. **6-Factor Deterministic Risk Engine:** Evaluates protocols based on TVL, Volume utilization (detecting lending pools automatically), APY sustainability, Yield Composition (base vs reward incentives), IL risk, and Nansen Smart Money flows.
 2. **Per-User Vault Isolation:** Every user gets a dedicated vault / smart account, so no user funds are pooled behind a shared agent treasury.
 3. **Personalized Agent Settings:** Recommendations are ranked from global market data but filtered and capped by the user’s own vault policy, presets, allowlists, and automation limits.
-4. **Vault-Scoped Automation Flow:** The frontend bootstraps a dedicated vault, records funding intents, enables revocable automation, and keeps benchmark identity separate from execution funds.
+4. **Vault-Scoped Automation Flow:** The frontend bootstraps a dedicated vault, performs an explicit wallet-ownership handoff, records funding intents, enables revocable automation, and keeps benchmark identity separate from execution funds.
 5. **Executor-Based Benchmark Orchestration:** Decisions are generated and stored locally in D1 first, then queued into a dedicated executor that manages autonomous benchmark jobs under a revocable user-vault policy model.
 6. **Agent-Access MCP Portal:** Connects AI agents directly to our DeFi tools in 1-click using SSE and standard JSON configurations.